matthewrobertson/cc_workstation/README.markdown

 ## Step 1: Install Dependencies

 In order to complile a Ruby interpreter as well as Gem to "native extensions" (written in C or C++) you must have a compatible C / C++ compiler available on your system.
-The only option that has been tested to work with this guide is to install __XCODE__ and __Command Line Tools for Xcode__.
+The only option that has been tested to work with this guide is to install __XCODE__ and the __Command Line Tools for Xcode__.

 ### XCODE:

-Install download and install Xcode 4 from the App Store.
-Once it the install is complete, open up xcode and accept the terms and conditions, and install any additional dependencies it prompts you to install.
+Download and install Xcode 4 from the App Store.
+Once it the install is complete, open up the application, accept the terms and conditions, and install any additional dependencies it prompts you to install.

 ### XCODE Command Line Utilities: